v12technology/fluxtion/docs/sections/fluxtion-explored/fluxtion-dsl.md

 {% endhighlight %}

 # Windowing
 Fluxtion supports windowing operations in a DataFlow to aggregate data.
-There are three types of windows supported:
+There are four types of windows supported:

 - Tumbling window with custom start/stop triggers
 - Tumbling time based windows start/stop triggers fire on a timer